ory/docs/docs/hydra/sdk/api.md

 }
 ```

-_The response payload sent when accepting or rejecting a login or consent
+_CompletedRequest The response payload sent when accepting or rejecting a login
-request._
+or consent request._

 #### Properties